steveluscher/react-rjsdaq-workshop/server/README.md

 ### Buy

 Use this command to buy a security, given a security symbol and a number of units.
-If you supply a requestId, the server will respond with an error if you had insufficient funds, or `true` if the purchase was successful.
+If you supply a requestId, the server will send you a response when finished.
+The response may include an error if you had insufficient funds.

 * `requestId`: (optional) an integer
 * `commandName`: (required) the string 'Buy'